TylerTemp/SaintsField/README.md

 *   `object by...`

     callbacks or attributes for the condition.
+For more information, see `Callback` section

 *   AllowMultiple: Yes